The Basics of Lawn Care

-It is recommended that Lawn in the northeast be cut on a weekly basis at a recommended height of 1/3.
+In the northeast it is recommended that Lawn is cut on a weekly basis at a recommended height of 1/3 of an inch.
 It is ideal to maintain a grass height of 3 inches for the Northern Hemisphere due to the severity of heat and sun exposure.

-Lawns should be watered early mornings prior to the days temperature setting-in, because watering at night can initiate the growth of fungus and mold, due to lack of heat and sun exposure.
+Lawns are best watered early morning prior to the days temperature setting-in, because watering at night can initiate the growth of fungus and mold, due to lack of heat and sun exposure.

 Grass should preferably be cut when dry to reduce the shredding of the grass blades, which can ultimately invite disease.
 Mowing should be skipped during times of drought or intense heat.
 Maintaining grass too short allows for excess sun exposure, which over-dries soil and does not afford plants the ability to produce energy for sufficient growth.